Steps to Getting Your Insurance License

 Unlike most online courses, AP’s whole course is presented with streaming split screen video.
 On your left, you will see your professor.
 On your right, you will see the material: either the text or instructor-provided examples on a whiteboard.
 As a key element of the course, the video will provide an overview of all concepts, present interesting examples, and guide you through the textbook (included with your course).
 Our textbook is constantly revised to reflect the newest information in the industry.

-As part of our courses we also offer a test bank, featuring over 700 questions to give you a complete understanding of the material and to put you at ease with the questions you will confront in the insurance licensing exam.
+As part of our courses, we also offer a test bank, featuring over 700 questions to give you a complete understanding of the material and to put you at ease with the questions you will confront in the insurance licensing exam.
 This is a vital part of the process, as it lets you see where your strengths are and where you need more practice.

 Choosing a comprehensive course, like those offered by America’s Professor, is one of the most important things you can do to ensure that you’re well prepared and ready to pass your insurance licensing exam the first time.

-Step 2: Pass
+Step 3: Pass

-Passing the exam is your next step.
-Each state has different license requirements, which will also vary depending on the type of insurance license you’re going for (property & casualty, life & health, etc.).
 All 50 states require you to be licensed in order to sell insurance policies or even discuss insurance transactions.
+There is no “general” insurance license that allows you to sell insurance in every state.
 You must obtain a resident producer license in the state where you live as well as a non-resident license for each additional state where you intend to sell or discuss insurance.
 Some states also require license applicants to be sponsored by an employer.

 There is typically a fee to take the state licensing exam, ranging from $50-$100 per testing session, on average.
 The testing facility is often held at a state facility.
 You should expect anywhere between 100-150 multiple-choice questions on the exam.